-Job hunting is stressful as it is.
-Compound that with trying to find a job in the midst of a pandemic, and your anxiety is likely to sky-rocket.
-But, there are things you can do to nip this anxiety in the bud and minimise your stress.
+Job hunting is stressful, from applying to countless jobs to navigating the interview process and dealing with rejection, it can often cause anxiety to sky-rocket… But, there are things you can do to nip this anxiety in the bud and minimise your stress.
 Here are our top tips:

 1. Establish goals

 It’s a great idea to establish goals for yourself.
 Set out what you want to achieve, and break these tasks down into bite-sized chunks.
 For example, your goal for day one may be to refresh your resume and update it with your latest accomplishments, skills and experience.
 Day two may be dedicated to updating your LinkedIn profile.
 Day three, you may begin to scan job boards or reach out to a recruiter.
 Setting up these goals for yourself and ticking them off as you go, will help you to feel a sense of accomplishment and give you the motivation you need to keep persevering.

 Establish a structure to your job hunting process.
 You may want to dedicate a certain number of hours each day or week to this.
 Go in to the process with a plan and stick to it, as it will help you to settle in to a routine.
 Routines create certainty and you are likely battling with strong feelings of uncertainty at the moment.
 A structured approach will help you to feel a sense of control, and will give you the strength needed to tackle the job search process head on.
 Also, the more consistent you are with your job seeking efforts, the larger the pay-off will be.
 Consistency is key.